blabla1337/skf-flask/skf/markdown/knowledge_base/106-knowledge_base--Sandboxing--.md

 A sandbox is a security mechanism for separating running programs.
 It is often used to execute untested code, or untrusted programs from unverified third parties, suppliers, untrusted users and untrusted websites.
-It's creating an extra layer of security where an attacker first need to break out from.
+It's creating an extra layer of security where an attacker first needs to break out from.

 ## Solution: